 Here’s another critical question in interdisciplinary undertakings: What works?
 What counts as an effective form of expression?
 Our new book—Forest Under Story: Creative Inquiry in an Old-Growth Forest—is an attempt to express collaborative discovery via the shared experience of a research forest.
 Forest Under Story serves as a first-decade report from the Ecological Reflections 200-year inquiry.
 (Stay tuned for the next 19 decadal installments.)
 The bridging of art and science in this book is reflected by the co-editorship of a prose writer, a poet, and a scientist; by their joint authorship of the short Ground Works essays that provide context for the contributing writers’ works; and by the contributions of several writers who are fully credentialed in both writing and science worlds.
 The result, we hope, is a whole humanities-arts-science view of a forest and watershed.

 With Forest Under Story, and with all the emerging Reflections-like programs, we celebrate the accomplishments of a community which shares a sense of kinship with place and a deep understanding of the value of taking the long view.

 Although retired as a U.S. Forest Service research geologist, Frederick J. Swanson remains active as a Senior Fellow of the Spring Creek Project and in fostering arts/humanities engagements with sites of long-term ecological inquiry.

-Header photo of old-growth tree with shoes by HiroArts, courtesy Pixabay.
+Header photo by jplenio, courtesy Pixabay.
 Photo of Charles Goodrich courtesy Charles Goodrich.
 Photo of Frederick J. Swanson courtesy Frederick J. Swanson.